shrihari-prakash/liquid/README.md

 ![Login](images/screenshot-1.png)

 You will require Redis to run this service.
 This is because the service needs to store access and refresh tokens.
-If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `canUseCacheForToken` to false.
+If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `privilege.can-use-cache-for-token` to false.
 However, disabling this option is highly discouraged since tokens that are not revoked permanently stick to the database.

 ### Setup